sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

-Add in some Integration Assets
+Part Two: Deploy some Integration Assets
 -----------------------------

 1. One your developer machine.
 Go to a command prompt and execute a `git clone https://github.com/ibm-cloudintegration/techguides`.
 2. Load up the management page for your ACE install.
 You can access it from the Platform Navigator by clicking on your `ace` install or just direct your browser to `https://ace.10.0.0.5.nip.io/ace-ace-cip/`
 3. Click on the `+Server` button.
-On the local file system, navigate to the `/home/student/techguides` directory and find the lone bar file which should be `RESTRequest_Everything.bar'.
+On the local file system, navigate to the `/home/student/techguides` directory and find the lone bar file which should be `RESTRequest_Everything.bar`.
 A pop up with a content URL will come up.
 Copy this to your clipboard.
 You will need it for the next step.
 4. You will now deploy your bar file using the ACE chart, so you will be taken to the chart configuration screen in ICP.
 Click the `Configure` button or the `Configuration` tab at the top to continue
 5. Set the `Helm Release` to `lab`
 6. Change the `Target Namespace` to `ace`